M0WUT/Automated-Testing/README.md

 * scratchpad.py: Test file used for developing tests - contents in this file should not be treated as anything important.
 Once a test is working, it will be moved to the ProperTests folder

 # Required Install
-*Install dependency of numpy
+* Install dependency of numpy
 `sudo apt install libatlas-base-dev`

-* Install module as editable
-`pip3 install -e AutomatedTesting/`
+* Install module as editable (must be run from this folder) `pip3 install -e .`